-Christmas is awesome for most people.
-There’s the parties, the beautiful lights, the carols, and, above all, the feelings of goodwill and excitement that even the most crabby people seem to embrace one day of the year.
+Christmas is awesome for most people: the parties, beautiful lights, carols, food, and, above all, the feelings of goodwill and excitement that even the most crabby people seem to embrace one day of the year.
 And, the presents are pretty great too.

 However, once December 25th turns into December 26th, something often happens.
-Most people head back to work, those we’re around return to their usual non-jolly selves, and the Christmas music leaves the radio.
+Most people head back to work.
+Grumpy people return to their usual non-jolly selves, and the Christmas music leaves the radio.
 Boom.
 It’s all over.
 The result: Post Christmas depression.

 Post Christmas Depression